Meet our Donors

 I have since learned that PDF's mission to fund research is paramount.
 I learned from personal experience that the work PDF does to support people living with PD and their families through education and advocacy programs is critical.

-Thomas Palizzi, Member, People with Parkinson's Advisory Council
+Thomas Palizzi, Former Member, People with Parkinson's Advisory Council

 I was diagnosed with PD more than five years ago.
 It hasn’t stopped me from doing the things I love, like snowboarding, cycling and traveling with my wife and children.
 And it hasn't stopped me from doing the things I need to do, professionally and socially.